jmespath/jmespath.site/docs/tutorial.rst

 you'll see a result of ``null``, because the value associated with the ``foo`` key is a JSON object, not an array, and a list projection is only defined for JSON arrays.

+Slice projections are almost identical to a list projection, with the exception that the left hand side is the result of evaluating the slice, which may not include all the elements in the original list:

+.. jpexample:: people[:2].first
+    :layout: 2cols
+    :rows: 10

+    {
+      "people": [
+        {"first": "James", "last": "d"},
+        {"first": "Jacob", "last": "e"},
+        {"first": "Jayden", "last": "f"},
+        {"missing": "different"}
+      ],
+      "foo": {"bar": "baz"}
+    }

 Object Projections
 ------------------